jessp01/crash-course-in/courses/apt_dpkg_deb/apt_dpkg_deb.md

 ## Querying the local packages DB

-One of the clear advantages of using packages managers is having a DB you can query to ascertain what's installed on your system, of what version, where the files reside, their nature (config, doc, binary, etc) and what package owns what file.
+One of the clear advantages of using package managers is having a DB you can query to ascertain what's installed on your system, of what version, where the files reside, their nature (config, doc, binary, etc) and what package owns what file.
 In this slide, we'll cover some common queries one might want to make...